West Butte Schoolhouse

 The West Butte Schoolhouse, in Sutter County, California near Live Oak, was listed on the National Register of Historic Places in 2016.

+Description and location

 It is a one-room schoolhouse built in 1909, to replace an 1860 schoolhouse destroyed by a fire in 1908.
 Its classroom was about 23x28 ft in plan, with a ceiling about 13 ft high.

 It was used as a residence after 1943.

 It is located at 14226 Pass Rd. near Live Oak.

 The listing included two contributing structures: a well house with compatible architecture, and a board & batten storage shed.